 Pins are marked GND, RX, TX.
 You do not need more than these.

-TODO add a photo and more detailed pinout instructions (Help us to write it).
+Add a photo and more detailed pinout instructions (Help us to write it).

 OPTION 3: Connect using two USB-Serial Adapters¶